instaclustr/cassandra-operator/doc/migration.md

 Notable changes between the versions will be summarised here:

+### v5.1.0

+Sidecar image is smaller (in MBs) because Sidecar from now on integrates backup-restore application as well.
+Previously, back-restore was standalone command (JAR) as it was used upon restores as well as for performing backup requests from operator so Sidecar depended on its API.
+This is now consolidated and Sidecar is able to be invoked as a server application as well as CLI application for taking backups / restores so there is not any need to have backup-restore application standalone which renders whole image smaller.

 ### v5.0.0

 No notable changes.
 Cassandra image was updated to use Cassandra 3.11.6.